Mago281/deep-learning-challenge/README.md

 3. Created the first hidden layer and chose an appropriate activation function.

-5. Add a second hidden layer with an appropriate activation function.
+4. Added a second hidden layer with an appropriate activation function.

-6. Created an output layer with an appropriate activation function.
+5. Created an output layer with an appropriate activation function.

-7. Checked the structure of the model.
+6. Checked the structure of the model.

-8. Compiled and trained the model, refer to the snapshot of the first 5 records appended below:
+7. Compiled and trained the model, refer to the snapshot of the first 5 records appended below:

   	<img src="https://github.com/Mago281/deep-learning-challenge/assets/131424690/341bef03-f534-4069-aea4-9063efa646cb" width="550" height="170">

-10.	#### Created a callback that saved the model's weights every five epochs.
+8.	#### Created a callback that saved the model's weights every five epochs.

-11. Evaluated the model using the test data to determine the loss and accuracy.
+9. Evaluated the model using the test data to determine the loss and accuracy.

-12. Saved and exported the results to an HDF5 file and named the file **`AlphabetSoupCharity.h5`**.
+10. Saved and exported the results to an HDF5 file and named the file **`AlphabetSoupCharity.h5`**.

 ________________________________________